ibtj21/ETL_Extract_HanaGashaw_670555/README.md

 - Implement a **full extraction** process to load all data.
 - Implement an **incremental extraction** process that only pulls data updated since the last extraction timestamp.
 - Maintain and update a checkpoint to keep track of the last extraction time.
-- Demonstrate the usage of `pandas` and `datetime` libraries for data manipulation.

 ---